-The following is a simple classification of system elements:
+The following is a simple classification of system elements which we find at the heart of many of these classifications:

-- Natural elements, objects or concepts which exist outside of any practical human control.
-Examples: the real number system, the solar system, planetary atmosphere circulation systems. - Human elements, either abstract human types or social constructs, or concrete individuals or social groups. - Technological elements, man-made artifacts or constructs; including physical hardware, software and information.
+- Natural system elements, objects or concepts which exist outside of any practical human control.
+Examples: the real number system, the solar system, planetary atmosphere circulation systems. - Social system elements, either abstract human types or social constructs, or concrete individuals or social groups. - Technological System elements, man-made artifacts or constructs; including physical hardware, software and information.